duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/10-pi-networking.md

 ### Assessments and Evidence of Understanding

-By the end of this lesson, students should be able to connect to the Pi over ssh and verify its the right one by running an existing bash script to blink the built-in LED.
+By the end of this lesson, students should be able to connect to the Pi and verify its the right one by running an existing bash script to blink the built-in LED.

 ### AGENDA (Brief Summary of Activities)

-5 min: Basestation Setup
+10 min: Basestation Setup

-35 min: Networking Lesson
+30 min: Networking Lesson

-25 min: Pi SSH and Led Blinking Script
+25 min: Pi Connection and Led Blinking Script

 ### Differentiation _(strategies for grouping, ELL, and inclusion)_